Direct Line magazine

 Switch on to being careful

-Tip: Use either the softest paintbrush you can buy or a new make-up brush to clean fiddly areas such as around the vents.
+Tip: Use either the softest paintbrush you can buy or a new make-up brush to clean fiddly areas such as around the air vents.

 Neat seats

-Now it’s time to clean the seats.
-If they’re leather, use a bespoke leather cleaner.
-Gliptone Liquid Leather Cleaner is highly rated by drivers who’ve used it on Cleanyourcar.co.uk.
-If the seats are fabric, use a bespoke fabric cleaner.
 Most importantly, test the cleaner on an out-of-sight area: the idea is to spruce up the seats, not fade them.

 I can see clearly now…

-To finish off, use a bespoke car glass cleaning product for windows.
+To finish off, use a custom car glass cleaning product for windows.
 These are designed to both clean the build-up of grease inside and repel water outside which they do by causing droplets to bead and blow away.

 Tip: Work left to right on one side of the window; top to bottom on the other.
-Then if a smear is left behind you’ll be able to tell which side it’s on.
+Then, if a smear is left behind, you’ll be able to tell which side it’s on.

 Related articles